-- 1. The outcome of the IAIS Self-Assessment and Peer Review (SAPR) conducted in 2014 highlighted the most common challenges to observance of Insurance Core Principles (ICP) 7 Corporate Governance and 8 Risk Management and Internal Controls and underlined the need for additional guidance on supervisory practices related to corporate governance that are proactive and sufficiently robust.
-While some of the issues identified in the SAPR were addressed by revisions to ICP 71, the IAIS also noted that some challenges related to proactive supervision of corporate governance should be addressed by providing supervisors with good practices and tools. - 2.
-Proactive supervision requires a supervisor to be forward-looking, to identify issues early, and to act quickly and constructively to address circumstances that are not yet critical but could lead to corporate governance-related problems, adverse outcomes to policyholders or to violations of local requirements or laws.
-Proactive supervision may be contrasted with reactive supervision, which responds after a problem has occurred, or supervisory forbearance, in which a supervisor does not take or is reluctant to take early corrective action. - 3.
-Proactiveness has been recognised as a key feature of successful supervision2.
+1. The outcome of the IAIS Self-Assessment and Peer Review (SAPR) conducted in 2014 highlighted the most common challenges to observance of Insurance Core Principles (ICP) 7 Corporate Governance and 8 Risk Management and Internal Controls and underlined the need for additional guidance on supervisory practices related to corporate governance that are proactive and sufficiently robust.
+While some of the issues identified in the SAPR were addressed by revisions to ICP 71, the IAIS also noted that some challenges related to proactive supervision of corporate governance should be addressed by providing supervisors with good practices and tools.

+2. Proactive supervision requires a supervisor to be forward-looking, to identify issues early, and to act quickly and constructively to address circumstances that are not yet critical but could lead to corporate governance-related problems, adverse outcomes to policyholders or to violations of local requirements or laws.
+Proactive supervision may be contrasted with reactive supervision, which responds after a problem has occurred, or supervisory forbearance, in which a supervisor does not take - or is reluctant to take - early corrective action.

+3. Proactiveness has been recognised as a key feature of successful supervision2.
 According to ICP 9.7.1, the supervisor should be proactive and forward-looking in conducting effective off-site monitoring, and not rely only on historical data.
-The supervisor should question an individual insurer's or the entire sector's directions or actions, in good as well as bad times, and not act only after things have gone awry. - 4.
-This Application Paper supports the practical application of the corporate governancerelated ICPs, mainly ICP 7 and ICP 8.
-It is based on inputs from members of the Governance Working Group and feedback received from the broader IAIS membership and stakeholders. - 5.
-This Application Paper sets out good practices related to the organisation and functioning of the supervisor, with the objective of promoting proactive supervision of corporate governance.
-It aims to raise awareness of, and seeks to address, the organisational, cultural, and procedural challenges faced by supervisors in detecting problems in corporate governance and taking appropriate steps at an early stage. - 6.
-This Application Paper recognises that there is no one-size-fits-all approach to proactive supervision.
+The supervisor should question an individual insurer's or the entire sector's directions or actions, in good as well as bad times, and not act only after things have gone awry.
+While it is important for the supervisor to be proactive in order to address governance issues, the insurer is ultimately responsible for having a sound corporate governance framework.

+4. This Application Paper supports the practical application of the corporate governancerelated ICPs, mainly ICP 7 and ICP 8.
+It is based on inputs from members of the Governance Working Group and feedback received from the broader IAIS membership and stakeholders.

+5. This Application Paper sets out good practices related to the organisation and functioning of the supervisor, with the objective of promoting proactive supervision of corporate governance.
+It aims to raise awareness of, and seeks to address, the organisational, cultural, and procedural challenges faced by supervisors in detecting problems in corporate governance and taking appropriate steps at an early stage.

+6. This Application Paper recognises that there is no one-size-fits-all approach to proactive supervision as there is a variety of organisational and governance structures amongst the insurers.
 There are different steps that supervisors may decide to take, both organisational and procedural, direct and indirect, separately or together, to foster proactiveness.
 Whichever steps are taken, proactive supervision should be carried out proportionately to the issues identified, using an approach customised to the circumstances, including relevant supervisory objectives, laws and regulations.
-Whether the supervisor has or should have certain legal powers to foster proactive supervision is outside the scope of this Application Paper.
-Also external developments, which are outside the control and influence of the supervisor, fall outside the scope of this Application Paper.
+Whether the supervisor has, or should have certain legal powers to foster proactive supervision is outside the scope of this